Java concurrency: Memory model

 The Java memory model describes how threads in the Java programming language interact through memory.
 On modern platforms, code is frequently not executed in the order it was written.
-It is reordered by the compiler, the processor and the memory subsystem to achieve maximum performance.
-The Java programming language does not guarantee linearizability, or even sequential consistency, when reading or writing fields of shared objects, and this is to allow for compiler optimizations (such as register allocation, common subexpression elimination, and redundant read elimination) all of which work by reordering memory reads—writes.
+It is reordered by the compiler, the processor and the memory subsystem for performance reasons.
+There is no guarantee of linearizability, or even sequential consistency, when reading or writing fields of shared objects.
+This allows for compiler optimizations (such as register allocation, common subexpression elimination, and redundant read elimination), through reordering memory read-writes.

 Synchronization

 Threads communicate primarily by sharing access to fields and the objects that reference fields refer to.
 This form of communication is extremely efficient, but makes two kinds of errors possible: thread interference and memory consistency errors.
-The tool needed to prevent these errors is synchronization.

-Reorderings can come into play in incorrectly synchronized multithreaded programs, where one thread is able to observe the effects of other threads, and may be able to detect that variable accesses become visible to other threads in a different order than executed or specified in the program.
+Reorderings may take effect in incorrectly synchronized multithreaded programs, where one thread is able to observe the effects of other threads, and may be able to detect that variable accesses become visible to other threads in a different order than executed or specified in the program.

-Most of the time, one thread doesn't care what the other is doing.
-But when it does, that's what synchronization is for.
+When threads must interact with one another, synchronization is used.
 To synchronize threads, Java uses monitors, which are a high-level mechanism for allowing only one thread at a time to execute a region of code protected by the monitor.
 The behavior of monitors is explained in terms of locks; there is a lock associated with each object.

-Synchronization has several aspects.
-The most well-understood is mutual exclusion—only one thread can hold a monitor at once, so synchronizing on a monitor means that once one thread enters a synchronized block protected by a monitor, no other thread can enter a block protected by that monitor until the first thread exits the synchronized block.
+Synchronization has many implementations.
+Of particular note is mutual exclusion, where only one thread can hold a monitor at once, so synchronizing on a monitor means that once one thread enters a synchronized block protected by a monitor, no other thread can enter a block protected by that monitor until the first thread exits the synchronized block.

-But there is more to synchronization than mutual exclusion.
 Synchronization ensures that memory writes by a thread before or during a synchronized block are made visible in a predictable manner to other threads which synchronize on the same monitor.
-After we exit a synchronized block, we release the monitor, which has the effect of flushing the cache to main memory, so that writes made by this thread can be visible to other threads.
-Before we can enter a synchronized block, we acquire the monitor, which has the effect of invalidating the local processor cache so that variables will be reloaded from main memory.
-We will then be able to see all of the writes made visible by the previous release.
+Once a synchronized block completes, the monitor is released, which flushes the cache to main memory, so that writes made by this thread are visible to other threads.
+Before a synchronized block begins, the monitor is acquired, invalidating the local processor cache so that variables are reloaded from main memory.
+All writes made by the previous release are at that point visible.

-Reads—writes to fields are linearizable if either the field is volatile, or the field is protected by a unique lock which is acquired by all readers and writers.
+Read-writes to fields are linearizable if either the field is volatile, or the field is protected by a unique lock which is acquired by all readers and writers.